A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 “It was just really frustrating to me that everyone was watching,” she said.
 The video even has her home address — “they made me say it twice.”

-When the coronavirus pandemic shuttered courthouses, officials scrambled to keep their proceedings open to the public, turning to livestreams and Zoom calls uploaded to YouTube.
+When the coronavirus pandemic shuttered courthouses, officials scrambled to keep their proceedings open to the public, turning to live streams and Zoom calls uploaded to YouTube.
 Different courts have taken different approaches, but in many places, mundane proceedings have never been so widely accessible and primed for sharing, and that has created a trade-off between transparency and privacy.
 Some groups are pushing for less exposure at a time when many domestic violence victims are facing new dangers during the pandemic — cooped up at home, less likely to get help or be seen, more dependent than ever on partners.

 “It is definitely possible to balance the competing interests of privacy and access, and we have suggested that courts stream hearings, then immediately take them down at the conclusion of the hearing. … Unfortunately, that isn’t what has been happening,” said Johanna Kononen, an attorney with the Michigan Coalition to End Domestic and Sexual Violence.